Martha F. Gerry: Career

 Gerry was best known as the owner and breeder of three-time American Horse of the Year, Forego whom she raced under the Lazy F. Ranch banner.
 In 57 starts, Forego had 34 wins, 9 seconds and 7 thirds and registered 24 stakes victories including 14 Grade 1 wins.
 His lifetime earnings amounted to $1,938,957.

-She was a member of The Jockey Club, a long-time trustee of the New York Racing Association and of the Thoroughbred Owners and Breeders Association.
+She was a long-time trustee of the New York Racing Association and of the Thoroughbred Owners and Breeders Association.
 In 1974, she was the recipient of the New York Turf Writers Association award as the woman who did the most for racing and was the Thoroughbred Club of America's Honored Guest of 1978.
 In 1983, Gerry, Allaire du Pont, and Penny Chenery became the first women to be admitted as members of The Jockey Club.

 Personal life

 In 1939, she married Edward Harriman Gerry (1914–2003) at St. James Episcopal Church on Madison Avenue and Seventy-first street in New York City.
-Gerry was the son of Robert Livingston Gerry, Sr. (1877–1957) and Cornelia Averell Harriman (1884–1966), the daughter of railroad executive E. H. Harriman and his wife Mary Williamson Averell.
+Gerry was the son of Robert Livingston Gerry Sr. (1877–1957) and Cornelia Averell Harriman (1884–1966), the daughter of railroad executive E. H. Harriman and his wife Mary Williamson Averell.
 Robert was also the nephew of Peter G. Gerry and Edith Stuyvesant Vanderbilt, and the grandson of Elbridge Thomas Gerry, himself the grandson of Elbridge Gerry, the 5th U.S. Vice President.
-The Gerry's maintained residences in Monticello, Florida and Mill Neck, New York.
+The Gerrys maintained residences in Monticello, Florida and Mill Neck, New York.
 Together, they were the parents of: